-When choosing a colour scheme avoid dark colours on your larger vertical areas if the space you have is already small, because this will make your space look even smaller.
+When choosing a colour scheme, if the space you have is already small then avoid dark colours on your larger vertical areas, because this will make your space look even smaller.
+On the other hand darker colours can work well in large open kitchens.
 These vertical areas include Doors, Splashback, Window Treatments, and adjacent Walls.

 Horizontal surfaces, including Benchtops, Shelving, strip Handles and Head Mouldings can be used to introduce some "drama" to your colour scheme.

 Your Flooring can be either lighter or darker than your Doors.
-Your walls, ceiling and splashback colours should be chosen at the end and should complement your selected colour scheme.
+Your walls, ceiling and splashback colours should be chosen at the end after your Kitchen colour selections are made and here these should complement your overal kitchen colour scheme.

 Whenever you are able, always view these colours (and materials) together in the natural light of your home, as their tone can drastically alter when taken away from showroom environments.